- 1. What is Obstructive Sleep Apnoea?

 Q. 3.
 Who has Obstructive Sleep Apnoea? (also covers children)

-It is estimated that as many as 13% of men and 6% of women in the UK suffer from Obstructive Sleep Apnoea (OSA).
+It is estimated that up to 13% of adult men and 6% of adult women in the UK suffer from Obstructive Sleep Apnoea (OSA).
 That is 3.9 million people.
 They are mostly (but not all) men, mostly (but not all) overweight, especially around the neck, and they all snore.
 They feel tired and sleepy during the day and at night are often observed to stop breathing.

 The sort of person we see most commonly with heavy snoring and sleep apnoea is a middle aged man, usually taking a size 17″ collar or more.
 However, there are many patients with sleep apnoea who are not particularly overweight.
 In some patients we simply do not understand why they have sleep apnoea.